 They all have a call to return whence they flowed forth.
 All their life and being is a calling and a hurrying back to what they came out of. – Meister Eckhart (Walshe, Sermon 22)

 All beings since the beginningless past have never been outside the Dharma-essence itself; abiding forever in the midst of the Dharma-essence, they eat, they put on their clothes, they talk, they respond; all the functioning of the six senses, all their doings are of the Dharma-essence itself.
-Failing to understand that they must go back to the Source, they follow names, pursue forms, allow confusing ideas to rise and cultivate all kinds of karma.
+Not understanding what it means to return to the Source they follow names, pursue forms, allow confusing ideas to rise and cultivate all kinds of karma.
 Let them once, in one thought, return to the Source and their entire being will be of Buddha-mind.
-(D. T. Suzuki, Sayings of the Ancient Worthies)
+(Suzuki, Sayings of the Ancient Worthies)

 Lin-ji (Rinzai) (d.
 866):

 Just because your mind is ever running after every object that comes before it and knows not how to restrain itself, it is said by a patriarch that you are the foolish seeker of another head over your own.
-If you do as you are told and, without delay, turn your light within yourself and reflect, and stop looking for answers outside of yourself, you will realize that there is no difference between your own mind and those of the buddhas and patriarchs.
+If you do as you are told and, without delay, turn your light within yourself and reflect, and stop looking for answers outside of yourself, you will realize that there is no difference between your own mind and that of the buddhas and patriarchs.
 When you thus come to a state of doing nothing, you are said to have attained the truth.
 (Suzuki, 2014, p.
 178)

 Kuoan Shiyuan’s Ten Bulls